PickleTz/nginx-proxy-manager/docs/advanced-config/README.md

 ## Docker Healthcheck

-The `Dockerfile` that builds this project does not include a `HEALTHCHECK` but you can opt in to this feature by adding the following to the service in your `docker-compose.yml` file:
+The `Dockerfile` that builds this project does not include a `HEALTHCHECK` but you can opt in to this feature by adding the following to the service in your `docker compose.yml` file:

 ```yml
 healthcheck: